 Qalqilya is a feature-length documentary film about Sajed, a visionary skater determined to build a club for the “X-Games,” an avant-garde group of misfits from Qalqilya, Palestine.
 Living in a conservative city surrounded by a wall and struggling to bring his community out of the margins, Sajed realizes he may have to risk everything in order to keep his dream alive.

 After three years following the X-Games, embedding into their community, building a skate ramp and filming their story, we are now in the editing room.
-But we need further funding in order to continue.
-In the next few months we will have fundraisers in New York City, Dearborn MI and Washington DC and here is how you can help!
+Our goal is to produce a rough-cut by the end of 2015.
+But in order to get there and release the film in 2016 we need your help.

 - Make a tax-deductible donation of any amount and become a member of the team.